kellyloria/kellyloria.github.io/content/post/CH1_Biogechem_links.md

   </div>
 {{< /rawhtml >}}

-This work has been presented at virtually at Freshwater Science in 2021 and at AGU Fall 2021 Meeting.
-Data collection will be complete in September 2023 for a total of nine seasonal rates of uptake per stream and species of nitrogen (NO3 or NH4).
-I will finish laboratory analysis of all samples by October, all uptake calculations and stream metabolism models by November, and have a manuscript prepared for submission by Fall of 2024.
+This work is currently in reveiw.
+Data will be avaible on EDI soon.

-**Co-authors:** Heili Lowman, Jasmine Krause, Adrian Harpold, Sudeep Chandra, and Joanna Blaszczak.
+**Co-authors:** Heili Lowman, Laurel Genzoli, Jasmine Krause, Adrian Harpold, Sudeep Chandra, and Joanna Blaszczak.

 {{< rawhtml >}}
   <p class="speshal-fancy-custom">